How to Clean a Canvas Bag

 - Printed, painted, or decorated canvas bags fare better in cold temperatures and lower centrifuge speeds; canvas is prone to shrinking.

-- Take the canvas bag out of the machine immediately, to prevent mold and bacteria to thrive.
+- Take the canvas bag out of the machine immediately, to prevent mold and bacteria from growing.

 You may learn that a canvas bag looks quite concerning the second you take it out of the washing machine.
 While not immune to crumpling, the canvas bag will regain its shape if you care for it properly.
 Make sure that while wet, you reshape it to help it gain its initial form and you remove some of the wrinkles.